PrivacyLx/Topics/README.md

 # Ideas for Topics
-These are just some ideias of topics we are interested on covering.
+These are just some ideas of topics we are interested on covering.
 So they just sit here until someone decides to pick it up.
 You can think about it as a bucket of ideas.
 Feel free to share, remix however you like and contribute if you have something interesting in mind.
 You can do that as a pull request or if you don't have a github account e-mail one of the organizers at francisco.core.at.protonmail.com.

 When the idea is getting bigger than a small description, you can create a new directory like "Topics/name-of-your-idea" and expand it as much as you would like in there, add images, presentations, etc. And then add a link from this document to your other one.

+**Feel free to use any of these ideas on workshops of yours !**

 ----------

+## Investigating Metadata colletion by the PT Govt
+The european union passed a law that was considered later considered to be against the fundamental rights of the citizen.
+The law [find source]() mandated that telecom provides recorded metadata for two years.
+But since it was a directive, it was implemented in every country's laws and when it was conidered illegal, it was already too late.
+Now the law has to be abolished in every single EU country's tribunals.
+In Portugal the law [was apparently considered inconstitutional](https://dre.pt/home/-/dre/70300353/details/maximized).
+But then it seems that a [loophole](https://dre.pt/pesquisa/-/search/108052020/details/normal) allowed for the continuation of that collection and use.
+We should investigate a bit more on this.

 ## Censorship Simulation
 Create a censored environment with various levels of censorship: